Foundational Model

 Foundational models operate through a multi-stage learning process.

-They are trained on massive datasets containing text, images, audio, video, or code collected from diverse sources.
+- Data Pretraining: They are trained on massive datasets containing text, images, audio, video, or code collected from diverse sources.

-During training, the model identifies structures, relationships, and patterns within the data.
+- Pattern Learning: During training, the model identifies structures, relationships, and patterns within the data.

-Billions of parameters are adjusted to improve prediction accuracy and task performance.
+- Parameter Optimization: Billions of parameters are adjusted to improve prediction accuracy and task performance.

-After pretraining, the model is customized for specific use cases using smaller domain-specific datasets or prompts.
+- Fine-Tuning or Prompt Adaptation: After pretraining, the model is customized for specific use cases using smaller domain-specific datasets or prompts.

-Foundational Models vs Traditional AI Models
+Foundational Models vs. Traditional AI Models

 Foundational Model